 Where else can you find the best of opera, drama, dance, and musical theatre in one convenient package?
 Each year, the Power Series creates four unique productions that showcase the ability of the theatre to highlight the human condition.
-In 2015-2016, we celebrate how laughter lightens our hearts with How to Deceive Your Family (The Spanish Hour/Gianni Schicchi); Henry IV, Part I; Momentum; and Guys and Dolls.
-From Shakespeare’s greatest comic character, to the antics of a lusty wife, to the vivid characters that inhabit the underworld of Broadway – these stories embrace the value of honor, the importance of compassion, and the transformative power of love.
-What’s more, they make us laugh along the way.
+In 2016-2017, we are thrilled to present four shows that celebrate how timeless tales remain relevant with Roméo et Juliette; Peter and the Starcatcher; Glancing Back, Dancing Forward; and Disney's The Little Mermaid.
+From Shakespeare’s greatest love story to two beloved childhood characters to a continuing timeline of exploring movement – these stories embrace the journey of discovery and the transformative power of love.

 All performaces are in the Power Center for the Performing Arts at 121 N Fletcher - Seating Chart